MatthewFilipovich/pycharge/docs/source/user-guide/lorentz-oscillators.rst

 The optical interactions between light and matter at the nanometer scale are important phenomena for a variety of research fields, and a rigorous understanding of these interactions requires the use of quantum electrodynamics (QED) theory.
 However, nanometer-scale structures are often too complex to be solved rigorously using only QED; in these cases, a classical approach that invokes QED results in a phenomenological way can be applied.

-**PyCharge** uses the Lorentz oscillator (LO) model — an approximation derived from quantum theory (e.g., from the time-dependent Schrödinger or quantum master equation) — to simulate the interaction of a bound charge (such as an electron) with light.
+PyCharge uses the Lorentz oscillator (LO) model, an approximation derived from quantum theory (e.g., from the time-dependent Schrödinger), to simulate the interaction of a bound charge (such as an electron) with light.

 In the classical model, an oscillating dipole produces electromagnetic radiation that dissipates energy and modifies the self-consistent dipole moment.
 The recoil force, :math:`\mathbf{F}_\mathrm{r}`, acting on the accelerating point charges in the dipole is called the *radiation reaction* or *radiation damping* force.